MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2022-03-01-azure-security.md

 ![Azure Monitor Dashboard](/assets/img/azure-advisor.jpg)

-Where possible Azure Advisor recommendations take you directly to actionable fixes and where that isn't possible provide you with the requisite documentation.
+Where possible Azure Advisor recommendations take you directly to actionable fixes or (where that isn't possible) provide you with the requisite documentation.

 # Deployment